Legoland Windsor's Castle Hotel and theme park - review

 The theme park

 The last time my family and I visited Legoland, the kids were five and under, so height restrictions prevented us from all going on certain rides.
-This time there was nothing holding us back, and we sought out the bigger thrills among the 55 rides, including the Jolly Rocker and Treasure Chest log flume at Pirate Shores.
+This time there was nothing holding us back, and we sought out the bigger thrills among the 55 rides, including the Jolly Rocker and Treasure Quest log flume at Pirate Shores.

 The Dragon is still the park’s premium rollercoaster, but the innocuous-sounding Mia’s Riding Adventure provided the loudest shrieks on the day.
 Anyone who subjects themselves to this swirling and plunging gallop through the skies will certainly think again before saying that Lego Friends stuff is just for little girls.

 The newest attraction in the park is the Lego Ninjago Ride, which opened in Spring 2017.
 Be prepared for a serious upper body workout, as you have to dispatch baddies by throwing fireballs, ice and lighting at 3D video screens using the magic of hand gesture-recognition technology.